 (b) Electronic Device Use Application.

-Credentialed members of the media may file an application with the Clerk of Court for permission to use electronic devices in public hearings.
-The application and a list of acceptable courtroom uses of electronic devices (listed by judge) are available in the Clerk's Office and on the court's website.
+Credentialed members of the media may file an application with the Clerk of and a list of acceptable courtroom uses of electronic devices (listed by judge) are available in the Clerk's Office and on the court's website.